aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/validate-cluster-resources.md

 default_password%
 ```

-You should also see that we already have created a *SecretProviderClass*, which is a namespaced custom resource that's used provide driver configurations and specific parameters to the your secrets in AWS Secrets Manger via CSI driver.
+You should also see that we already have created a *SecretProviderClass*, which is a namespaced custom resource that's used provide driver configurations and specific parameters to access your secrets stored in AWS Secrets Manger via CSI driver.

 ```bash
 $ kubectl -n catalog get secretproviderclass -o yaml